ozanMSFT/pytorch-wiki/PyTorch-ONNX-exporter.md

 CUDA is not required for most development tasks.
 If you use CUDA, building PyTorch will probably be slower.

 Install [Anaconda](https://www.anaconda.com/products/distribution#linux) and activate a new environment.
-Use Python 3.9 as `onnxruntime` does not support Python 3.10 or higher (as of April 2022).

 Install [direnv](https://direnv.net/) and initialize your envrc file in the root of your PyTorch git repo:<br />
 NOTE: Please remember to [hook installation](https://direnv.net/docs/hook.html) after you install direnv.